elroychibex/divi-tips-and-hacks/README.md

 # Hack 9
 This Hack helps you collapse your Mobile Menu dropdown items.
 Instead of leaving it bare and long.
 Navigate to Divi Theme Options>> Integrations>> Add code to the body and Paste everything there.

+# Hack 10
+This is a general WordPress hack.
+It allows you to create a widget in your WordPress back-end Dashboard.
+Basically, you can use this to White Label your work, or to share specific information For Your Clients.
+Copy the code and paste in your functions.php file.